 Jan seems to find his feet, the church job including an apartment, a bike, welcoming staff (like Terje Strømdahl, who asserts “if he can’t get a second chance here, then where?”) – and a female priest hot enough to be in ABBA (Ellen Dorrie Petersen as Anna, in her second film role).
 And Jan gets to rock out with his stops out.

 Until the mother of the kidnapped boy recognizes him.

 Agnes (veteran Norwegian actress Trine Dyrholm), still mourning her son, mother to two other daughters and a husband who looks like Bjorn Borg (Trond Espen Seim) realizes who Jan is as he performs a stirring version of Simon And Garfunkel’s Bridge Over Troubled Water.

-Erik Poppe (Scandanavian Director of the Year 1994) constructs this tale (written by Harald Rosenløw-Eeg) out of chronological order.
+Erik Poppe (Scandanavian Director of the Year 1994) unveils this tale (written by Harald Rosenløw-Eeg) not in chronological order.
 As details of Jan’s crime are revealed, so too is Agnes’s life of subsuming pain for the sake of her family, now opening scabs that will seemingly never heal.